pachyderm/pachyderm/doc/managing_pachyderm/cluster-access.md

    **Note:** The `pachd` port is `30650` or `650`.

-1. Verify your configuration by running the followig command:
+1. Verify your configuration by running the following command:

    ```bash
    $ pachctl config get context new-local